Former Georgian president gets Ukrainian citizenship back

 Saakashvili had publicly supported Zelenskiy’s presidential bid and expressed hope that he would be allowed back once Zelenskiy assumes office.

+“Thank you President Zelenskiy!
+Glory to Ukraine!” the former Georgian president wrote on his Facebook page shortly after the decree was published.

+Saakashvili said in an interview with the Georgian TV station Rustavi 2 that he will fly to the Ukrainian capital Kiev on Wednesday — for the first time since 2017.

-Saakashvili, who was Georgia’s president between 2008 and 2013, got a new lease of life in Ukraine when Poroshenko appointed him governor of the Odessa region in 2015.
+Saakashvili, who was Georgia’s president between 2008 and 2013, got a new political life in Ukraine when Poroshenko appointed him governor of the Odessa region in 2015.

-Saakashvili, however, was pushed out of office a year later following a spat with Poroshenko.
+Saakashvili, however, was pushed out of office a year later following a spat with Poroshenko who was unhappy with the pace of reforms in the Black Sea port city of Odessa under his leadership.

+Saakashvili, in turn, accused Poroshenko of helping some of Ukraine’s richest men keep their foothold in this notoriously corrupt region.

+Following his dismissal in 2016, Saakashvili led anti-government protests and criticized the president for failing to stem corruption.